Water and Sewer

 Q. How do I reserve a shelter?

-A. We have three parks in Harrisburg – Stallings Road Park, Harrisburg Park and Pharr Mill Road Park.
-There is one shelter at each park that you can reserve.
+A. Stallings Park, Harrisburg Park, Harris Depot Park and Pharr Mill Park each have a shelter that you can reserve.
 The fee schedule is on our webpage.
-To reserve a shelter please call Holly at 704-455-7275.
+To reserve a shelter, please call 704-455-7275.

 Q. How do I reserve a field?